HowTo: 3D printing – Build a servo-controlled 125mm butterfly valve

 For the assembly you need the parts shown on the left.

-Additional view of the required screw parts.
+another view of the required screw parts.

-Insert the valve flap
+Insert valve flap

 After the housing rings are mounted, you can insert the valve flap.

-For this purpose, these are inserted into the recesses shown on the inside of the housing rings.
+These are inserted into the recesses shown on the inside of the housing rings.

 First insert the M3 screws as shown …

-… through the valve flap.
+...through the valve flap.

 Top view of the screwed valve flap.